What Makes a Driver "High-Risk" in Texas?

 Excessive Traffic Violations

 Multiple speeding tickets, running red lights, reckless driving citations, or other moving violations within a short period push you into high-risk territory.
-Texas uses a points system — accumulating too many points within a certain timeframe can also trigger license surcharges.
+DPS can also suspend a license for habitual violations (four or more moving violations within 12 months).

 Lapsed Insurance Coverage